Travel to the start point

 Travel from the finish point

 The trip finishes in the town of Unawatuna/Galle.
 Transfers can be pre booked or arranged to Colombo and the airport, or book additional accommodation in Unawatuna, Galle or Colombo.

 Joining Point Instructions and Pre-tour Information

 Once we have received your booking and deposit payment for the tour you will be sent a Trip Info Pack which will include details of the start point hotel with maps and instructions as well as all the tour info, packing lists, training tips, reading and film lists, language sheets etc.

 Individual arrival and departure transfers can be organised through us.
 Please indicate that you would like a transfer when you make your booking.

 Pre and post trip accommodation

 If you would like us to organise some extra nights accommodation either before or after the trip at our start or finish point hotels, just let us know when you book the trip.
-An extra night or two in Shangri-La is a good idea if you have the time as this will help you to acclimatise to the altitude.
-It is not necessary but if you know you have a tendency to be affected we would recommend this.
+On this tour we offer additional accommodation after the tour in both Guilin and in Yangshuo (both accessible to Guilin by bus/taxi).
 If you would like to stay at a hotel other than the designated hotels prior to the start or at the end of the tour don’t hesitate to contact us for recommendations and advice.

 You will need to bring money on the trip to pay any for the following: some meals, drinks, activities and transport in free time, airline excess baggage, and of course shopping.
 There are a few methods for accessing money whilst on tour.